Denning Summer Fellowship

 Finalists will be interviewed in late February and early March.
 Fellowship recipients will be notified by Spring Break.
 Following acceptance of an applicant's proposal, staff at the McKeen Center will work with fellowship recipients to identify an appropriate placement with an organization.
 The McKeen Center will work with selected students to complete their fellowship design and finalize site placements by early May.
 Final fellowship awards will be contingent on students finalizing placements and projects by this date.

 The McKeen Center will also schedule a Denning orientation program in Spring Semester and a Denning reflection program in early Fall Semester.
-Following the 10-week summer placement, students are encouraged to design an independent study or honors project related to their summer work to be taken up the following academic year.
+Following the 10-week summer placement, students are encouraged to design an academic project - a class assignment, independent study, or honors project - related to their summer work to be taken up the following academic year.

-Students must entering their senior year in order to apply.
+Students must be entering their senior year in order to apply.
 Preference will be given to proposals for work based in Maine, but applications for work throughout the United States will also be considered.
 If you are not a US citizen or a green card holder, you should speak with Dean Khuong or Eduardo Pazos Palma regarding your eligibility for a paid summer fellowship prior to submitting an application.

 As part of the program, fellows are required to: